lvgl/lv_binding_js/doc/style/transition.md

 - the animation path (also known as timing or easing function)
 - the properties to animate

+## Value
+transition with following properties:
+- transition-property, supoort multiple values, sets the properties to which a transition effect should be applied
+- transition-duration, support write with millisecond, second
+- transition-timing-function, sets how intermediate values are calculated for properties being affected by a transition effect, with following value
+  - linear
+  - ease-in
+  - ease-out
+  - ease-in-out
+  - overshoot
+  - bounce
+  - step
+- transition-delay, support write with millisecond, second

 ## Usage
 ```jsx
 function App () {
     return (